alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 * The speakers' dinner was €2.3k.
 * A small present for all speakers was €700.

-All in all we spent €14k in our most precious asset.
+All in all we spent €14k to make our speakers have a great experience.

 ### Catering And Attendants